arthurbernierjr/pf-mambascript-markdown-blog/api_static/about.md

 <br><br>

- 3.Myself, as I yearned for a language that combines the readability of Python or Ruby, the flexibility of JavaScript, and a typing system akin to JS, all while incorporating keywords and syntax that resemble everyday language.
+ 3.Myself, as I yearned for a language that combines the readability of Python or Ruby, the flexibility of JavaScript, and a typing system akin to TS, all while incorporating keywords and syntax that resemble everyday language.
 Unable to find such a language, I explored various tools to create MambaScript, a language tailored to my needs and aspirations.

 </h4>